Free direct filing of federal taxes may be offered soon throughout the U.S.

 Several state governments already offer free public electronic filing for state income tax returns that users must access separately through dedicated state websites, including Alabama, Kansas, Kentucky and Pennsylvania, which offer the service regardless of income level.
 Some states, like California and Iowa, have income thresholds for free filing.

-The post Free direct filing of federal taxes may be offered soon throughout the U.S. appeared first on Kansas Reflector.
+The post Free direct filing of federal taxes may be offered soon throughout the U.S. appeared first on Pennsylvania Capital-Star.